Brenda Hale, Baroness Hale of Richmond: Personal life

-In 1968, Hale married John Hoggett, a fellow law lecturer at Manchester, with whom she had one daughter.
+In 1968, Lady Hale married John Hoggett, a fellow law lecturer at Manchester, with whom she had one daughter, Julia Hoggett, who was appointed Chief Executive Officer of the London Stock Exchange in April 2021.
 The marriage was dissolved in 1992.
 In the same year, she married Julian Farrand, former dean of the law faculty at Manchester, and subsequently Pensions Ombudsman.

-In April 2018, Hale featured as a celebrity judge on BBC cooking show MasterChef.
+In April 2018, Lady Hale featured as a celebrity judge on BBC cooking show MasterChef.

-In September 2021, Hale appeared on BBC Radio 4's Desert Island Discs.
-In October 2021 she unveiled a blue plaque in honour of Helena Normanton on 22 Mecklenburgh Square in London, saying “Helena Normanton was the pioneer of female barristers.
+In September 2021, Lady Hale appeared on BBC Radio 4's Desert Island Discs.
+In the following month she unveiled a blue plaque in honour of Helena Normanton on 22 Mecklenburgh Square in London, saying: "Helena Normanton was the pioneer of female barristers.
 She had to overcome a great deal of prejudice and discrimination.
-A blue plaque is a fitting tribute to her courage and her example to women barristers everywhere.”
+A blue plaque is a fitting tribute to her courage and her example to women barristers everywhere."